 POTH 455 NEUROPHYSIOLOGY

+Credits: 3

-Credits: 3 Prerequisites: PHGY209 Mammalian Physiology $1-3$ credits and PHGY210 Mammalian Physiology $2-3$ credits or an equivalent knowledge base as judged by the professors.
-Coordinator: Sandeep Subramanian Hosmer House, H201 sandeep.subramanian@mail.mcgill.ca
+Prerequisites: PHGY209 Mammalian Physiology 1 - 3 credits and PHGY210

+Mammalian Physiology 2-3 credits or an equivalent

+knowledge base as judged by the professors.

+Coordinator: Philippe Archambault

+Davis House, D 34B

+514-398-7323

+philippe.archambault@mcgill.ca

+Marie-Hélène Boudrias Hosmer House, H 206

+514-398-5457

+mh.boudrias@mcgill.ca

 Course Objective: To provide the student with neurophysiological principles, concepts and mechanisms underlying normal and pathological functioning of the individual.
 These principles will be illustrated by reference to normal brain functions in animals and man as well as through illustrations of the effects of their disruption in diseases and other conditions that compromise the normal functioning of the nervous system.
 At the end of this course, the student will understand the function of major brain structures and will have learned signs and symptoms of some important neurological disease processes that illustrate principles of brain function.

-Course Structure: One three-hour session per week.
-The course will consist of didactic lectures and sessions that use case histories, student presentations and discussion questions to link neurophysiological principles to neurological conditions.
+Course Structure: Sessions will consist of didactic lectures and sessions that use case histories, student presentations and discussion questions to link neurophysiological principles to neurological conditions.

 Student Learning Objectives: Upon completion of this course the students will be able to:

+Expert

-- 1. Describe neurophysiological concepts, principles and mechanisms underlying normal functioning and explain their relationships to normal and pathological functioning of the individual. - 2.
-Identify key components of the etiology, the epidemiology and the clinical characteristics of common neurological conditions associated with malfunctioning of brain structures and appreciate factors leading to a differential diagnosis.
+1. Describe neurophysiological concepts, principles and mechanisms underlying normal functioning and explain their relationships to normal and pathological functioning of the individual

+- 2. Identify key components of the etiology, the epidemiology and the clinical characteristics of common neurological conditions associated with malfunctioning of brain structures and appreciate factors leading to a differential diagnosis

-- 3. Identify key components of the medical treatment and surgical interventions associated with common neurological conditions and understand the impact of such treatment on the functional outcome of clients. - 4.
-Organize available information about the neurological conditions presented and select information that is potentially important in regard to their needs as future rehabilitation specialists. - 5.
-Recognize the main impairments associated with common neurological conditions and appreciate how rehabilitation intervention can address the resulting disabilities.
+- 3. Identify key components of the medical treatment, surgical interventions and rehabilitation associated with common neurological conditions and understand the impact of such treatment on the functional outcome of clients

-Required Course Materials:

-Purves, D, Augustine G.J., Fitzpatrick D, Hall W.C., Lamantia A-S, McNamara J.O., Williams S.M.
+Communicator

+4. Employ effective and appropriate verbal and nonverbal communication with lay public, peers and educators

+Collaborator

+5. Establish and maintain interprofessional and intraprofessional relationships while understanding the roles and responsibilities of team members

+Scholarly Practitioner

+- 6. Organize available information about the neurological conditions presented and select information that is potentially important in regard to their needs as future rehabilitation specialists

+- 7. Apply basic literature search and reporting principles

+Why you should study this course?

+Although you may not frequently be asked to give a lecture on the neurophysiology or the diseases of the brain, you will be placed in situations where a significant knowledge of neurophysiology and neurological conditions will be helpful.
+For example, in your profession you will participate in Grand Rounds or in In-Service Rounds where the neural basis of a patient's disorder will be discussed.
+As well, you will participate in team meetings where the advantages and disadvantages of different treatment modalities will be evaluated on the basis of their expected effects upon the nervous system.
+As a healthcare professional, you will be called upon frequently to explain to a client or to his or her family what is wrong with an individual's nervous system and what the prognosis for recovery is.
+Your ability to participate fully as a clinician depends upon your understanding of how the brain works and how it responds to disease processes.
+Required Course Materials: Purves, D, Augustine G.J., Fitzpatrick D, Hall W.C., Lamantia A-S, McNamara J.O., Williams S.M.
 (2012) Neuroscience (5th ed) Sinauer Associates: Sunderland, MA.
 Plus assigned readings.